MorelElian/Pokemon_Visualisation/README.md

 This website need a local server to work correctly, else it cannot load the different scripts.
 This project uses d3 and Bootstrap : in order to be run proprely you need to be connected to internet else the visualisation will be damaged
 ## Pokemons' Sprites
 The Pokedex is better with images of the Pokemons.
+Unfortunately, the files are to huge to fit on GitHub or on Moodle.
+So for now only 30 Pokemons are available to display : you can search for every Pokemon but you will get a sprite only for those who are listed in the section Pokemons
-Unfortunately, the files are to huge to fit on GitHub I have maid a we transfer link with all the Pokemons' sprite : if you want to have them, download the folder unzip it and places it into a folder img.
+I have maid a we transfer link with all the Pokemons' sprite : if you want to have them, download the folder unzip it and places it into a folder img.
 The structure should be the following :
 |src